AarishShah22/kimera-dsg-lite/README.md

 #### 1. Download the room_adjacency_mat.py and labels.np files.

-- In desired python environment run
+- In desired python environment run the following lines to generate the adjacency matrix.
+Can also substitute dataset.

   ```
   df1 =np.load('labels.npy')